halilcn/key-management/README.md

-# Key Managment
+# Key Management

 - It is a project designed to do key management.
-Written to understand key managment logic.
+Written to understand key management logic.
 - Written with typescript.
 - File structures, functions, code structures are written as cleanly as possible.
 - API tests written